defndaines/kiroku/buddhism.md

   The "I" is only a convenient name for the combination of the five aggregates.

-The self is like a line in math.
-It is a series of points, but when viewed together is called a line.
+> The self is like a line in math.
+It is a series of points, but when viewed
+> together is called a line.

 The arising of Dukkha (Samudaya)
 The most immediate cause is tanhā (thirst ... desires)
 - Not the singular cause, however.
 - Arises from ignorant conception of self, cause to all problems.

+Four Nutriments (āhāra) necessary for existence
+1. ordinary material food
+1. contact of our sense organs (including mind) with the eternal world
+1. consciousness, and
+1. mental olition or will (to exist, re-exist, continue, become more and more)

+A being has within its nature the nature of arising and of cessation / destruction.

+Karma (kamma) is volitional action, not its effects as it is commonly misconceived.
+- it produces effects, good or bad
+- not to be confused with "moral justice" or "reward and punishment" which are ideas of a one-god religion
+- karma is cause and effect, inertia of actions (good or bad)

+Rebirth is a continuance of the series (of change)
+- idea that action one moment affects action the next moment, perpetually.
+(samsāra)
+- can only be cut off through wisdom which sees Reality, Truth, Nirvāna

+The Cessation of Dukkha (Nirodha)
+- to elmiinate dukkha one has to eliminate the main root—thirst (tanhā)
+- reach Nirvāna—cannot be expressed in words.
+ - human language is developed to deal with sensory experience.
+Absolute Truth is beyond that—Super Mundane.
+ - neither positive or negative

+Nirvāna is not the natural result of cessation of dukkha—a result would imply cause and karma

+parinirvāna (parinibbuto): denotes that the Buddha or an Arahant who has realized nirvāna has died.
+- Nirvāna is not a state
+- "to enter Nirvāna" doesn't make sense and doesn't appear in original texts.